hipstersmoothie/sketchmine/packages/sketch-builder/README.md

 ### How to dev

-For debbugging, you can specify specific debug spaces with `DEBUG=${space1},${space2},${space3}... node dist/sketch-generator` or just set `DEBUG` to `true`.
+For debbugging, you can specify specific debug spaces with `DEBUG=${space1},${space2},${space3}... node dist/sketch-builder` or just set `DEBUG` to `true`.

-If you want to speed up the sketch-generator you can skip the headless chrome part and use a static json file from the fixtures.
+If you want to speed up the sketch-builder you can skip the headless chrome part and use a static json file from the fixtures.
 The fixture file is located under `/tests/fixtures/library.json`.

 If you pass the Node environement `TRAVERSER=skip-traverser node ...` to the node command the fixture file is used.